Bali, Indonesia

 When we asked people living in Bali about club and activities where newcomers can meet others, they responded:

 "Expats in Bali often join clubs and activities such as yoga, surfing, and scuba diving.
 Expats can also join book clubs, language classes, and cooking classes.
 Other ways that expats meet people in Bali include attending local events such as festivals, joining online expat groups, and attending networking events.
-Additionally, many expats find that simply striking up conversations with locals and other expats in cafes, bars, and other public places is a great way to make friends and build a social network," said one expat who made the move to Bali.
+Additionally, many expats find that simply striking up conversations with locals and other expats in cafes, bars, and other public places is a great way to make friends and build a social network," remarked one expat who made the move to Bali.

 What should I bring when moving to Bali?